-- talk to a member of our staff at stations; - use a help point at stations; - fill in our feedback forms at stations or online; - tweet us @ScotRail; - contact us on Facebook at Facebook.com/ ScotRail; or - write to ScotRail customer relations at the address above.
+- talk to a member of our staff at stations; - · use a help point at stations; - fill in our feedback forms at stations or online: - contact us at X@ScotRail; - contact us on Facebook at Facebook.com/ ScotRail; or - write to ScotRail customer relations at the address above.

 If you need a copy of this leaflet or our Accessible Travel Policy document in large print, audio or easy read, please get in touch with our Assisted travel team or customer relations.
-We'll provide the format you want within seven days of your request.
+You can also pick a copy of this leaflet in ticket offices or ask for copy from the ticket office counter if none are available on racks.
+We'll provide the format you want within seven working days of your request.

-ScotRail website
+- ScotRail website

 www.scotrail.co.uk

-National Rail Enquiries
+- National Rail Enquiries

+03457 48 49 50

 Please note calls to this number may be recorded

+- Customer Relations

+customer.relations@scotrail.co.uk

+0344 811 0141

-Customer Relations
+ScotRail Customer Relations

-customer.relations@scotrail.co.uk 0344 811 0141 ScotRail Customer Relations PO Box 27129 Glasgow, G2 9LH
+PO Box 27129

+Glasgow, G2 9LH

-Assisted Travel 0800 0461634
+- Assisted Travel 0800 0461634

+- Textphone

+18001 08000461634

-Textphone 18001 08000461634 (deaf and customers who are hard of hearing)
+(deaf and customers who are hard of hearing)

-Social media
+- Social media

+- X.com/scotrail

-- X.com/scotrail - facebook.com/scotrail
+- facebook.com/scotrail